-NetApp's Cloud Tiering service allows customers to retain on-premises, high-performance All Flash FAS (AFF) and FAS Solid-State Disk (SSD) storage and combine it with the benefits of cloud economics, leveraging the low costs of Azure Blob and Amazon S3 object storage.
+NetApp Cloud Tiering service allows customers to retain on-premises, high-performance All-Flash FAS (AFF) and FAS Solid-State Disk (SSD) storage and combine it with the benefits of cloud economics.
+By leveraging the low costs of Azure Blob and Amazon S3 object storage for cold data, organizations can optimize their investments.